Towards a Taxonomy of Software Log Smells: Results

 As shown by answering RQ1, we identified several log smells.
-While not all of the smells can be fully addressed automatically, many of them could be detected or solved to some extent using automated tools.
-In this RQ, we focus on identifying the tools that \textit{detect log smells}, i.e., tools that highlight log smells but do not propose a solution for them.
+Although not all smells can be fully addressed automatically, many of them could be solved to some extent using automated tools.
+In this RQ, we focus on identifying repair tools for log smells.
+We have defined a \textit{repair tool} as a tool or method that detects an issue and proposes a solution for it.

-From the survey, we identified 8 tools detecting log smells and 10 tools detecting other kinds of logging issues.
-Since we focus on log smells, we only provide a short description of the tools detecting other logging issues in \ref{appendix:other_tools}.
-Below, we present the description of the tools detecting log smells, followed by Table~\ref{tab:tools_detection_results} summarizing the mapping between the tools and the facets of log smells that can be detected by them: